 At various times during the 1930’s submissions were made to the Tariff Board about imposing duties onto imported casein sheets.
 Some wanted the local casein production to be encouraged and local button production increased.
 Others in the fashion industry were concerned that not enough colours could be made locally, and that the fashion industry would suffer if importation of casein was made more expensive.

 WW2 saw an increased demand for casein for manufacture of uniform buttons, paint, adhesives and also in aircraft production.
 Therefore, it became a ‘declared commodity’ with the price under government control.
 The export of casein powder was banned.
 In 1947 local producers were asking for this ban to be lifted.
+People working in a wide range of employment, including button manufacturing , were not free to change employment without a permit.
 The following article describes how the sudden demand created problems, and opportunities, for many manufacturers.
 Some of these manufacturers are outlined below.

 ‘Statement’ buttons were popular after WW2 to decorate the otherwise austere style of clothing in vogue at the time.
 Some examples of these were Grant Featherston’s glass buttons.
-Others were ceramic, and at least some were locally made.
+Others were ceramic, and some were locally made.
+One such producer was Marie Gardner.

 This was a subsidiary of Australian Consolidated Industries established in 1939 that exists today as ACI Plastics, Inc. It supplied black and khaki plastic buttons for the military between 1940 to 1953.